redoxeon/redoxeon/README.md

 ### I'm Michael Harding!

-I am slowly pursuing a Bachelor's Degree in Computer Science at Utah Valley University.
-My brain thinks in Rust now (I've been fully converted).
+I am (slowly) pursuing a Bachelor's Degree in Computer Science at Utah Valley University.

+I've been working professionally in rust for close to a year now, and I am doing my capstone project for my CS degree in Rust.
+I'm also interested in Zig, but I haven't had much time to learn it recently.
+I plan to make time for it soon.

+I love to learn and try new things!
+I've worked at several startups and can adapt to whatever needs to be done.

 ### Languages & Tools